 Your motivation can also be more about how you feel or think.
 Maybe you feel healthier and more natural when you drink water.

 Create a trigger to remind you what to do.
 You may think of a trigger as something negative that leads you to an unhealthy activity.
 For instance, feeling sad can be a trigger to overeat.
 But a trigger can also be positive.

 You can use a trigger to remind you to do your chosen habit.
 It can be as simple as setting an alarm or selecting a good place to stick a note.

 You need a trigger that you'll notice, preferably at the time you've set to do the habit.
 To trigger yourself to drink water, for instance, you could:

 - Create a time on your calendar to "meet" with a glass of water.

 - Associate your habit with something you do every day.
-For instance, whenever you turn on water to wash your hands, use it to trigger you to drink water.
+Whenever you turn on water to wash your hands, for example, use it to trigger you to drink water.